LispLang/ansi-spec/README.md

 [this section will describe the parser, once I understand how it works]

+The traversal algorithm goes like this:

+Given a node,

+1. If it has a tag name, see if there's a mode that correponds to it
+  1. If there is, activate this node
+  2. If there isn't, warn the user, since all tags should have modes
+2. Do we have an active mode?
+  1. If so, send the node to the current mode's callback
+  2. If not, and the node is a text node, write the text to the output stream.

 ### Output

 The parts of the spec we want are written to an output file,